arcxp-ce-support/Fusion-Training-User-Stories/README.md

 ```

 4. Create .env

-   copy env.example to .env and edit the file.
-Update the CONTENT_BASE with the correct org.
-Update ARC_ACCESS_TOKEN with your developer token.
-Update resizerKey with the correct resizerKey for your org.
+   Copy env.example to .env and edit the file to replace the placeholders with your correct values.

+   - CONTENT_BASE - Set your org in CONTENT_BASE
+   - ARC_ACCESS_TOKEN - your readonly developer token.
+[ALC](https://redirector.arcpublishing.com/alc/arc-products/developer/user-documentation/accessing-the-arc-api/?product=)
+   - resizerKey - your orgs resizerKey.
+If you don’t have it, please contact your Technical Delivery Manager (TDM)

    The .env file is in .gitignore and should never be checked into github.

 Run Fusion locally see [here](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/running-fusion-locally.md) for more details: